sherlifelix/blog/_posts/2019-07-01-can-people-start-living-in-antarctica-due-to-global-warming.md

 published: true
 title: Can people start living in Antarctica due to global warming ?
 blog_category: Know-Daily
+keywords: >-
-keywords: 'Antarctica, Global warming , Can people live in Antarctica'
+  Antarctica, Global warming , Can people live in Antarctica, Will increasing temperature let people stay in Antarctica, Can people start building houses in Antarctica due to global warming, Can global warming increase the temperature in Antarctica
 description: >-
   All of us are aware of the impacts of global warming.
 While the temperature around...